 With the beginning of Election arena, 2018 is the last year for Modi rule, as next year will be the year of general elections 2019, most probably in the month of April or May.
-The two major national parties – BJP & Congress will be the locking horns in this 17th general election for securing a majority of seats in the lower house.
+The two major national parties – BJP & Congress will be locking horns in this 17th general election for securing a majority of seats in the lower house.
 Modi government had targeted for two continuous terms, and the way they were making clean sweeps in state elections initially, was proof of Modi wave.
-But the recent Gujarat elections and the uprisings in different parts of the country against the ‘Pro-Hindutva government’, shows a very different side of the coin.
+But the recent trend of elections and the uprisings in different parts of the country against the ‘Pro-Hindutva government’, shows a very different side of the coin.

 Let’s examine the chances of BJP in general elections 2019 with a due emphasis on the present scenario and the upcoming hurdles in the general elections early next year.
 Out of 29 states, BJP is currently ruling in 19 states with or without an alliance.
-These 19 states are – Himachal Pradesh, Uttarakhand, U.P, Rajasthan, Manipur, Maharashtra, M.P, Jharkhand, Haryana, Gujarat, Goa, Chhattisgarh, Assam & Arunachal Pradesh with BJP government & states like – Andhra Pradesh (TDP), Bihar (JDU), Jammu & Kashmir (PDP), Nagaland (NPF), & Sikkim (SDF) has BJP’s government in coalition with the regional parties.
+These 19 states are – Himachal Pradesh, Uttarakhand, U.P, Rajasthan, Manipur, Maharashtra, M.P, Jharkhand, Haryana, Gujarat, Goa, Chhattisgarh, Assam & Arunachal Pradesh with BJP government & states like – Andhra Pradesh (TDP), Bihar (JDU), Jammu & Kashmir (PDP), Nagaland (NPF), & Sikkim (SDF) which has BJP’s government in coalition with the regional parties.
 The important point to note is that BJP has covered large states like UP which has 80 seats, Maharashtra which has 48 seats , MP with 40 seats and Bihar with 54 seats in the Parliament.
 In total these states alone constitute 362 out of 543 (+2 Anglo-Indian seats).

 Having control over such a large proportion of seats makes NDA government much stronger than any other party or alliance.
 Going further & analysing the performance of BJP & share of seats in each ruling sates we get –

 How will current State legislative elections affect BJP in General elections 2019?

 In 2018, assembly polls will be held in Chhattisgarh, Madhya Pradesh, Mizoram, Rajasthan, and Tripura.